who-is-gleb/Java-MVC-Freecell-Game/README.md

    IMPORTANT NOTES:

    P.S.
 This is the project that I created during my OOD Java class at Northeastern University.
-Thus, it has a structure of src/cs3500.freecell/hw02, hw03, etc.

    P.S.S.
 I did not create Interfaces, TypeCheck classes, or FailingAppendable class.
 We were provided with them by our university professors.